Vanille-N/website/data/typ2html/_src/index.typ

 #include "common.typ"

-= Typst to HTML: playground and tutorial
+= Typst to HTML: playground, tutorial, and showcase

 This page, and more broadly all of #link("../index.html")[my website], are (for the most part) just composed of static HTML and CSS. \